Sankeiyen, Yokohama, c. 1920.

-In the 1960s, the Yokohama harbor landfill project began.
-Upon completion in 1970 Honmoku Pier became Yokohama Port’s core facility, with 24 berths including 14 container berths.
+In the 1960s, the Yokohama harbor landfill project began, and the Honmoku of Hara’s era disappeared beneath concrete and steel.
+Upon completion in 1970 Honmoku Pier became Yokohama Port’s core facility, with 24 berths for cargo and passenger ships, including 14 container berths.

 “This wealthy man, Mr. Hara, with whom we are staying, is a superb host.
 He is full of kindness.
 The common man can visit his garden at their will and organize picnics here.
 For them Mr. Hara provides firewood, good stoves and water.
 In his garden there are places where people can sit down and rest…many teahouses and temples, all are here.”